basho/basho_docs/README.md

 ### Wiki Links

-Besides the standard link styles relative to the given document type (markdown, slim, org, etc), you can use wiki-style links, eg: `[[The Riak Fast Track]]` or `[[The Fast Track|The Riak Fast Track]]`.
+Besides the standard link styles relative to the given document type (markdown, slim, org, etc), you can use wiki-style links, eg: `[[The Basics]]` or `[[Start Here|The Basics]]`.
 Note that if you have a name collision, it will just link to a random one.

 ### Document Metadata